skoop7/Backend/Process.md

 7. app.use(express.urlEncoded({extended:true,limit:"16kb"})) this is use for understanding data from url such saurabh%20Kobarne and extended is use for using nested objects

 8. app.use(express.static("public")) this line is use for storing static assets such as pdf ,imgs on the server in the "Public" Folder

+9. Make utils files which are going to be very frequently use

+10. make models files for the project

+11. whatever hooks you are using make it in models files

+12.